Nerwyn/Nerwyn/README.md

 # Open to work!
 Again!

 I have once again been laid off and am open to work.
-Preferably at a financially stable company.
+Preferably at a financially stable company with a good mission, especially if it is in the health tech space.

 # 👋🏽 About Me: